rohitkt10/academic-kickstart/content/authors/rohit/_index.md

 superuser: true

 # Role/position
-role: Ph.D Candidate
+role: Postdoctoral Researcher

 # Organizations/Affiliations
 organizations:
-- name: Purdue University
+- name: Cold Spring Harbor Laboratory
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am a graduate student at the Predictive Science Lab at Purdue Mechanical Engineering where I work on uncertainty quantification and physics and theory informed machine learning for physical systems.
+bio: I am currently a postdoctoral researcher in the [Koo Lab](http://koolab.cshl.edu/) at Cold Spring Harbor Laboratory, focussing on interpretable machine learning for genomics.
+Previously, I was a PhD candidate in the School of Mechanical Engineering at Purdue University, working on high-dimensional, multifidelity uncertainty quantification and physics-informed machine learning with [Prof. Ilias Bilionis](https://www.predictivesciencelab.org/).

 interests:
 - Scientific Machine Learning